 The docks flourished and the population grew.
 Unfortunately the housing didn't grow as fast as the numbers of people.
 In 1851 there were 4,000 residents and already a housing shortage.
 By 1901 this figure had risen to 21,000.

 After the Second World War the docks became an important part of the economy and thrived for twenty five years, after which they went into rapid decline.
 They could not handle the new container shipments that took off in the mid sixties.
 The docks ran down to a virtual standstill by 1970 and were closed in 1980.

 People left the island and half of the 15,000 that stayed were unemployed.

-The year it took place was actually 1970.
-March 1st.
-1970 to be precise.
+The date it took place was actually March 1st.
+1970.

 37 year old Johns said, "We have declared UDI and intend to set up our own council," and, "We can govern ourselves much better than they seem to be doing," he declared.
 "They have let the island go to the dogs."

 The "Island Council" was set up consisting of 30 members.
 Ted Johns was elected president.
 Two dockers and Lightermen were chosen as Prime Ministers.
 The only name I have been able to trace for one of these is John Westfallen.
 They announced that they would withhold rates meant for the Greater London Council and the London Borough of Tower Hamlets, and spend them locally.

 The newly born “Republic” had it's headquarters in Ted Johns council flat in Skeggs House, Manchester Road.